adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 Nice.
 Also, another `3628102 - 3628088 = 14` packages have been published in the ~15 minutes since I ran the last query.

-There's one more piece of the puzzle to figure out.
+Now, there's one more piece of the puzzle to figure out.
 How do I get all the versions for a given package?
 Unfortunately, it doesn't seem like I can get package version information along with the base info returned by `_all_docs`.
 I have to _separately_ fetch each package's metadata from `https://registry.npmjs.org/<package_id>`.
 Let's see what good ol' trusty `03-webpack-number-test` looks like:

 ```sh
 $ curl 'https://registry.npmjs.org/03-webpack-number-test'